mvolkmann/context-easy/README.md

 ## Options

-The `EasyProvider` component accepts two optional props.
+The `EasyProvider` component accepts an `options` prop whose value is an object that specifies the desired options.

-To log all state changes in the devtools console, add the `log` prop.
+To log all state changes in the devtools console, set the `log` option to `true`.

-To validate all method calls made on the context object and throw an error when they are called incorrectly, add the `validate` prop.
+To validate all method calls made on the context object and throw an error when they are called incorrectly, set the `validate` option to `true`.

 These are useful in development, but typically should not be used in production.
-When the NODE_ENV environment variable is set to "production", these options are ignored.
+If the `NODE_ENV` environment variable is set to "production", the `log` and `validate` options are ignored.

+The `sessionStorageOptOut` option
+is described in the "SessionStorage" section below.

+The `version` option
+is described in the "Versions" section below.

+The `replacerFn` and `reviverFn` options are described in the "Sensitive Data" section below.

 ## Path Concerns